-ES 3.2.3 Owens Lake Management Area
+ES 3.3.3 Owens Lake Management Area

-Given that water levels in this management area fluctuate but no long term declining trends are present and that pumping stress is currently low, minimum groundwater elevations observed during the 2012-2016 drought were used to establish the minimum thresholds for groundwater level declines and groundwater storage reductions.
-If no data were available in a representative monitoring well during this time, the minimum groundwater elevation observed since January 1st, 2000 was used.
+Given that water levels in this management area fluctuate but no long-term declining trends are present and that pumping stress is currently low, minimum groundwater elevations observed during the 2012-2016 drought were used to establish the minimum thresholds for groundwater level declines and groundwater storage reductions.
+If no data were available in a representative monitoring well during this time, the minimum groundwater elevation observed since January 1, 2000, was used.
 Maintaining water level elevations at or above historical levels is not anticipated to result in significant and unreasonable impacts in the future.
 Minimum thresholds based on a reduction in head gradient measured near springs and flowing artesian wells, both vertically and horizontally, may be included in a future GSP update if developed as part of the LADWP's OLGDP.

 A minimum threshold of 0.3 ft (3.6 inches) of subsidence measured by InSAR has been proposed as less than significant and reasonable for the Owens Lake management area.
-This value is greater than the vertical resolution and historic range of variation observed in the InSAR data, and reflects the desire for minimal subsidence in the management area.
+This value is greater than the vertical resolution of the InSAR instrument and the historic range of variation (approximately 1.6 inches) observed in the permanent GSP stations reflecting elevation changes caused by factors other than subsidence.
+This choice for the threshold reflects the desire for minimal subsidence in the management area.
 Additional subsidence monitoring (e.g. extensometers) related to the OLGDP could lead to additional minimum thresholds.